davidwhogg/SloanAtlas/README.txt

     sloani=2.086
     sloanz=1.479
-and also the astropysics package to calculate galactic coordinates, which are input into the get_SFD_dust() function -our values are not extinction corrected directly from the Tractor and that they must be manually calculated from the 'EXTINCTION' column
+and also the astropysics package to calculate galactic coordinates, which are input into the get_SFD_dust() function -our values are not extinction corrected directly from the Tractor and that they must be manually calculated by subtracting the values in the  'EXTINCTION' column